INN AT LITTLE WASHINGTON A NATIONAL TREASURE by Kaya Morgan

 Tuna lends itself very well to some of the same methods of cooking as beef.
 Blindfolded, this preparation could confuse a cowboy into thinking he was biting into a succulent steak.

 A center cut portion of tuna is trimmed to resemble a filet mignon of beef, grilled rare, toped with a slab of seared, fattened duck liver (foie gras) and sauced with an explosively, full-bodied red wine sauce.
-It’s served resting on charred onions and ribbons of zucchini an carrot.
+Its served resting on charred onions and ribbons of zucchini an carrot.
 Naturally, the same concept works beautifully with a filet of beef.
 If foie gras is unavailable, just omit it.
 The dish will still be sensational without it.
 You can also make tuna cakes or tartar from the tuna trimmings.

 Ingredients: